 Mr. Hession has been on the Board of Directors of Adherex since December 1998.
-Mr. Hession is Chairman of The Ottawa Hospital.
+Mr. Hession is Chairman of the Board of HLB Decision Economics Inc., a management consulting firm with expertise in risk analysis, investment and finance, and economics and policy.
+Mr. Hession is also Chairman of The Ottawa Hospital.
 Mr. Hession has previously served as President of Canada Mortgage and Housing Corporation, Deputy Minister of Industry for the Canadian Government and President of Kinburn Technologies Corporation.